miguelalba96/COVID19-detection/README.md

 ## Training and evaluation
 * The custom CNN training loop accepts subclassed models, functional and sequential constructions.
-* Evaulation computes classification reports for the trained model
+* Evaluation computes classification reports for the trained model
+* In order to evaluate a trained model use `python evaluation.py --model-name 'your model name' --data-path './datapath' `.

 ## Additionals
 * Adversarial examples crafting addded to the repo, augmentation can be performed crafting modifications of the original images with small pixel changes.